BBVA/kapow/docs/source/the_project/install_and_configure.rst

 Windows
 +++++++

-Copy the downloaded binary to a directory of your choice and update the system :envvar:`PATH` variable to include that directory.
+Copy the downloaded binary to a directory of your choice, rename it to `kapow` and update the system :envvar:`PATH` variable to include that directory.